-At WeCo, we’re company of professionals who all live with disabilities.
-To us, “hunkering down” isn’t just for the COVID-19 pandemic, it’s part of the ever day to us.
-Our ability to function each day is largely dependent upon the services, resources and tools that many able-bodied people are now using, in large numbers, to self-distance.
+At WeCo, we’re a company of professionals who all live with disabilities.
+To us, “hunkering down” isn’t just for the COVID-19 pandemic, it’s part of the every day to us.
+Our ability to function each day is largely dependent upon the services, resources, and tools that many able-bodied people are now using, in large numbers, to self-distance.

 Don’t misunderstand me.
 Everyone at our company is glad that people are choosing to be safe.
 We have no idea what the impacts of the Coronavirus will be for all of us.
 But what concerns us is that some of the actions people are taking to make themselves safe, and contain the spread of the virus, are putting some of us who are deemed “high risk” in harm’s way.
 And that harm could, quite easily, mean that we lose our lives.

 We know about a handful of these situations in our own company right now.
 We are certain that, as COVID-19 spreads, there are many more in communities across America that we don’t know about.
 So keep that in mind as you read on.